Music Streaming Services Stats (2025)

 Music streaming platforms grew by over 10% last year (IFPI)

-This follows on from a 9% increase in the global music industry as a whole - an eighth successive year of growth.
+This follows a 10.2% increase in the global music industry as a whole – a 9th successive year of growth.

 Revenue from music streaming has grown year over year since the mid-2000s.